Pan Seared Scallops with Bacon, Spinach & Mushrooms

 Bacon Fat Scallops

-- 4 oz Butcher Box frozen scallops, thawed*
+- 4 oz Butcher Box frozen sea scallops, thawed*, (or fresh scallops)

 - pepper, to taste (salt is optional)